rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 suffixes for 1SG and 3SG, but what the grammarians write and publishers print deviate from one another.
 In fact the N of the 3SG +ONzO occurs in all positions except the nominative singular, i.e. it occurs in the singular genitive as well as the plural nominative and genitive functions.
-The N of the 1SG is indeed attested on all targets except the nominative singular possessum, whereas the so-called singular %Om can occur in all positions, for some speakers or writers of the language, regardless of what grammarians say to the contrary (see 4.2.2.
+The N of the 1SG is indeed attested on all targets except the nominative singular possessum, whereas the so-called singular -Om can occur in all positions, for some speakers or writers of the language, regardless of what grammarians say to the contrary (see 4.2.2.
 NUMBER).
-Thus it is not the presence but the absence of the -N% which is of morphological importance, namely, the N forms do not occur in the nominative singular of the possessum.
-The %N% forms of the 3PL can also be attributed this same interpretation, whereas the 2PL form appears to have no dialect or old-literary parallels, this may be due to its relative infrequency, as it is the least frequent of the six person indices.
+Thus it is not the presence but the absence of the -N- which is of morphological importance, namely, the N forms do not occur in the nominative singular of the possessum.
+The -N- forms of the 3PL can also be attributed this same interpretation, whereas the 2PL form appears to have no dialect or old-literary parallels, this may be due to its relative infrequency, as it is the least frequent of the six person indices.